 Yellowstone National Park is home to some of the most breathtaking views you will find anywhere.
-With more than 4,000 geothermal features, including hot springs and bubbling mud pots, this place is without a doubt a one-of-a-kind natural wonder.
-With more than 562 miles (923 km) of trails in the park, it’s no surprise that this is also one of the most popular hiking destinations in America.
+With more than 4,000 geothermal features, including hot springs and bubbling mud pots.
+This place is without a doubt a one-of-a-kind natural wonder.
+With more than 562 miles (923 km) of trails in the park.
+It’s no surprise that this is also one of the most popular hiking destinations in America.

 You don’t need to go on a backcountry trek to see some jaw-dropping sights, though.
 The park offers just as many panoramic vistas along its well-maintained trail network as it does remote wilderness areas.
 Here are the best day hikes in Yellowstone National Park where the views will take your breath away.

-Getting To Yellowstone National Park
+Getting To Hikes in Yellowstone National Park

 Yellowstone is located mostly in Wyoming, however parts of the park also spread into Montana and Idaho.
-The most convenient airport to Yellowstone National Park is Yellowstone Airport (WYS) located just a few miles outside the west entrance.
+The most convenient airport to Hikes in Yellowstone National Park is Yellowstone Airport (WYS) located just a few miles outside the west entrance.
 Only 2 major airlines (Delta and United) have commercial flights in and out of Yellowstone Airport and both airlines only fly seasonal routes to Yellowstone usually beginning in May and running through October.